What is the Form 1098-T?

 How will I receive my Form 1098-T?

 Students will receive the Form 1098-T by electronic delivery or mail.
-As a current student, you can have immediate access to your 1098-T form online by logging into your Student Center in LionPATH and selecting “Manage My Account/Make a Payment”.
+As a current student, you can have immediate access to your 1098-T form online by logging into your Student Center in LionPATH and selecting “Manage Account/Make Payment”.
 This will direct you to your account dashboard where you can opt-in to receive the electronic version of the form under the 1098-T section located at the bottom right-hand corner of the page.
 If electronic delivery is not selected, then a paper copy will be mailed to your address on file with the university.
 To verify or update your address, please do so by logging into your Student Center in LionPATH.

 Where do I find my Form 1098-T for previous years?